 Restoration works of her undertaken in Port Ginesta were completed in 2017.
 This photo was taken in 1952 where Fjord III is being maneuvered before boarding a freighter to New York, in order to participate in Bermuda to Newport race.
 This is where after victory she became one of the most appreciated and celebrated jewels in the recreational Yachting associated crown.
 The Fjord story continues today.

 Improvements to Port Ginesta

 At the time of writing the Port Ginesta history, plans for the re-development of the old part of the marina had not been released to the public.
-However, it is expected that an ongoing restoration and development plan will be released sometime during 2018 to 2019.
-Due to the economic climate, the number of empty units in the marina remains a challenge to overcome by the Marian Management.
-Ideas such as the construction of further apartments in a section of the marina are at the moment speculation.
+However, it is expected that an ongoing restoration and development plan will be released sometime from 2018 to 2019.
+Due to the economic climate, the number of empty units in the marina remains a challenge to overcome by Marina Management.
+Ideas such as the construction of further apartments in a section of the marina area at the moment speculation.
 When improvements are made public this document will be updated.

 Visitors often stay in Port Ginesta